Description

 • Nest: 24 – 32 °C

-Nest type: Ytong, gypsum or soil nests with good ventilation
+Nest Type: Aerated concrete (Ytong), plaster, or earth nests with good ventilation

 Advantages:

-Very agile and active ant species with impressive colony development.
-Lepisiota cf. frauenfeldi is robust, reliably accepts food, and is well-suited for keepers who appreciate lively activity in the arena.
-No hibernation necessary, thus active all year round.
+A very nimble and active ant species with impressive colony development.
+Lepisiota cf. frauenfeldi is robust, reliably accepts food, and is well suited for keepers who appreciate lively activity in the arena.
+No winter dormancy needed, so it stays active year-round.

 Disadvantages:

-Under good conditions, the species tends to rapid mass development.
+Under good conditions, this species tends toward rapid mass population growth.

 Care

-This species needs a lot of space, movement, and a well-secured arena.
-The colony grows quickly, so expandable nest solutions are useful.
-Gypsum, Ytong, or soil nests with fine chambers are suitable.
-Due to their activity, regular cleaning and inspection of the escape protection are important.
+This species needs a lot of space, room to move, and a well-secured arena.
+The colony grows quickly, so expandable nest solutions are advisable.
+Plaster, aerated concrete (Ytong), or earth nests with fine chambers are suitable.
+Due to their activity level, regular cleaning and checking of the escape-proofing is important.

 Feeding

-Feed protein-rich food – small insects such as flies, cockroaches, or crickets are actively hunted and accepted.
-With a large colony size, food requirements increase significantly.
+Feed high in protein – small insects such as flies, cockroaches, or crickets are actively hunted and accepted.
+Food requirements increase significantly with larger colony size.

 This species forms so-called "supercolonies" with multiple queens (polygynous).
-Colonies are often aggressive towards foreign species and very territorial.
-Therefore, keeping them with other species in the same setup is not recommended.
+The colonies are often aggressive toward foreign species and very territorial.
+Keeping them together with other species in the same setup is therefore not recommended.